 A wedding reception itinerary can be made in Word, Excel, or as a pretty poster.

 You can change all the times in the wedding day schedule template.
 You can also edit the text or add additional text.

-You can give a copy of the wedding itinerary to all vendors, you can add it to the invitations and you can print a poster to hang at the venue.
+You can give a copy of the wedding itinerary to all vendors and to your bridesmaids and bridal party.
+You can also add it to the invitations and you can print a poster to hang at the venue.

 The images below are wedding timeline examples.
 You don’t need to use them as-is.
 You can change every element to suit your special day.

 Tips for Creating the Best Wedding Day Timeline

 It’s time to start creating the perfect wedding day timeline.
 This process will take planning and coordination with your vendors.
 Follow these tips to ensure you’re creating the best wedding day timeline for you and your guests.